jrubes/PIA-Tunnel/ReadMe.txt

 	pia-setup
 		Will setup the scripts above and fix any permission issues.
 		This command can also generate new login.conf and settings.conf files if the files are not found in /pia/.

-	clear_settings
-		*WARNING* Resets login.conf, deletes the system log files, dhcp cache file and generates new SSH keys.
-		You should reboot your system after running this command!

 14) Switch to your "Internet VM" now and give it a try.
 All traffic should be forwarded thorugh the VPN tunnel. traceroute -n google.com